katychuang/cisc3140_lab3/proj1/README.md

 Results are stored in a `.txt` document labeled `ranking.txt`, that lists cars by highest points earned to lowest points earned.

-Each entry is ordered by (Car ID, Year, Car Make, Car Model, Total Score).
+Each entry is ordered by (Car ID, Car Make, Car Model, Total Score).

 ## Additional feature